 Indeed, some of my favorite California wines are grown within sight of the craggy shores of Sonoma County.
 That is, when they’re not socked in by fog.
 The Pinot Noirs, Chardonnays, and Syrahs (along with a smattering of other grapes) from Western Sonoma County are wholly different than the wines made twenty or thirty miles inland, and that difference is worth celebrating.

-The event begins on Friday, August 1st with small-format, intimate winemaker dinners.
-Saturday the 2nd will combine a series of seminars, including a tasting and panel discussion on Heintz Vineyard Chardonnays featuring yours truly, along with a walk-around grand tasting event in the afternoon and a grand dinner in the evening.
-Sunday the 3rd offers a second chance at the big tasting in the afternoon.
+The event begins on Friday, July 31st with a whole hog dinner featuring multiple chefs, live music, and lots of wine on the grounds of an old Martinelli property.
+Saturday the 1st will combine a series of seminars led by my friend Elin McCoy of Bloomberg, along with a walk-around grand tasting event in the afternoon and a grand dinner in the evening.
+Sunday the 2nd offers a second chance at the big tasting in the afternoon.

 The wineries attending include some of my favorite small producers in all of California.